7 Causes of Pride: How to be More Humble!

 #5 Low self-esteem.

-Low Self-Esteem.
-Pride and arrogance are masks we wear to hide our struggle with self-hate, shame, unworthiness, guilt, and inadequacy.
-The mask is used to put on a perfect persona to the world.
-The goal is to convince everyone you’re perfect and doing better than others.
-Underneath the mask, I bet you’re dying inside.
-Vulnerability is hard for those that struggle with pride because it may hurt too much to let someone see your deep rooted self-hate.
+Pride and arrogance are often used as masks to hide our struggles with self-hate, shame, unworthiness, guilt, and inadequacy.
+These masks are used to present a perfect persona to the world and to convince everyone that we’re doing better than others.
+However, underneath the mask, we may be struggling and dying inside.
+For those who struggle with pride, vulnerability can be difficult because it may be too painful to let someone see their deep-rooted self-hate.

-If low self-esteem is the main cause of someone’s pride, one of the following symptoms below may be present in their behavior.
+If low self-esteem is the root cause of someone’s pride, the following symptoms may be present in their behavior.

 - You may have a hard time apologizing